Scroobius Pip: Future plans

 Scroobius Pip stated in 2019 that he has no plans to release new music.

 Speech Development Records

 Speech Development Records is the independent label founded and run by Scroobius Pip.
-On the label's website, Scroobius Pip describes its 'sloppy’ formation: “In 2006 I (Scroobius Pip) had quit my job in HMV and had 1,000 copies of my debut album No Commercial Breaks pressed.
+On the label's website, Pip describes its 'sloppy’ formation: “In 2006 I had quit my job in HMV and had 1,000 copies of my debut album No Commercial Breaks pressed.
 The label name I put on them was 'Speech Development Records'.
 They had no barcodes.
 I made up a catalogue number... but it wasn't registered anywhere.”
 This changed for the 2011 release of his second solo album Distraction Pieces, resulting in the label's official formation.

 He has since released a slow and steady stream of records by other artists, an eclectic mix of genres, each defined by his admiration for their work.
 These include: